Acorn Business Computer: ABC 210/Acorn Cambridge Workstation

-Queen Mary College was a significant purchaser of the Acorn Cambridge Workstation, having reportedly acquired "no less than 80 of the 300 machines Acorn has sold" by mid-1986.
+Queen Mary College was a significant purchaser of Acorn's related 32016 second processor product, having reportedly acquired "no less than 80 of the 300 machines Acorn has sold" by mid-1986.
 While certain users benefited from a single-user workstation in the way emphasised by Acorn's advertising, specifically that an individual could dedicate their machine to a task and see it completed sooner than the same task queued for execution on a much faster mainframe or supercomputer, Acorn's product saw numerous problems when introduced to a broader audience at the institution.
 Despite a fairly varied range of programming language products being available for the machine's Panos environment - 32016 assembly language, BASIC, BCPL, Fortran, Lisp, Pascal - mostly giving the impression of being "top-notch" implementations, other kinds of applications were more scarce or suffered from performance issues.
 System and network reliability proved to be a significant problem in the teaching environment, although the introduction of Panos 1.3 improved the situation "markedly".

 One academic project struggled with "the initial unreliability and unsuitability of the Acorn workstation as a development machine", reporting slow program build times and the lack of debugging tools that led to other systems being used to develop software for the machine, also experiencing "apparently random faults" with the hardware and systems software that impacted the project for 15 months.
 Acorn's earlier positioning of this system as a CAD workstation failed to keep up with user expectations, with the BBC Micro architecture offering an insufficiently high screen resolution and with the system not being provided with mouse or trackball, these contributing to perceptions of it being "less than ideal for Computer Aided Design".